madpiano/2019-432/quizzes/README.md

 ### Quiz 1: General Comments

 - There are 25 questions.
 Each question is worth between 2 and 5 points, with partial credit awarded on some questions (so don't leave anything blank.)
 The maximum score is 60 points.
+- At the end of the Google Form, you'll have to affirm that you obeyed the rules.
+You'll need to do this before you can submit your work.
+If you want to save what you're doing, submit the Form, and then you will be able to return and edit your work later.
 - You are not permitted to discuss the Quiz with anyone other than Dr. Love and the teaching assistants.
 - If you have questions, we will be happy to answer them, if you submit them via email to `431-help at case dot edu` before 7 PM on Monday 2019-03-04.
 We will not guarantee a response after that time.
 - If you need to set a seed to respond to a question (and you will), use `set.seed(2019)` every time.